Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the stable radius case

-As before, we shall exploit the fact that $(\zeta_t^n)_{t\geq 0}$ is `nearly' a symmetric $\alpha$-stable process.
+\begin{proof}[Proof of Lemma~\ref{lem: limit coal}] As before, we shall exploit the fact that $(\zeta_t^n)_{t\geq 0}$ is ``nearly'' a symmetric $\alpha$-stable process.
 Indeed, the intensity at which $(\zeta_t^n)_{t\geq 0}$ jumps by some vector $y$ is independent of its current location and equal to